Hair Coverings and Angels: Paul's Strange Advice in 1 Corinthians

 Why would Paul's instruction include a warning about Angels?
 What on earth do Angels have to do with women's hair?

-Actually, there is a connection in Jewish tradition.
+Actually, there is an unexplored connection in Jewish tradition.